Reem-lab/schedule-tweets/README.md

 # Schedule Tweets

-> The app you can schedule your tweets and add new tweet and update and delete it with aithentication and authorization.
+> The app you can schedule your tweets and add new tweet and update and delete it with  authorization and authentication.

 ## Built With